NataliyaTeteneva/Tn5_library_analysis/README.md

 | ATTAGAGTGGTAGTACTGGC | 1 | 248 | thrL |
 | TGGTTGTGGGCAGGCGGGGT | 1 | 16872 | mokC |

-When the library is annotated, one is ready to analyze the actual experiments using (*TnSeqW3110.R*)
+When the library is annotated, one is ready to analyze the actual experiments using *barcode.counting.py* to count the abundance of each barcode in the sequencing data, and then *TnSeqW3110.R* to calculate the actual fitness data.